opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 .. image:: images/CA-inter.png
    :scale: 15%

-The certificate
+The Certificate
 ---------------

 The thirth certificate will be a **server certificate** signed by the intermediate CA we just created.
 This will also be the last one we create for this chain.

+Go to **Trust/Certificates**

-Have a look at the next form and notice the common name, create one and save it.
+Have a look at the next form and notice the common name, create a server certificate and save it.

 ====================== =================================== ========================================
  **Descriptive name**   opnsense-ca-intermediate            *Choose a name that makes sense to you*